 There are only really three notable women on this show and the rest are quite forgettable.
 The first is Lily, who is previously mentioned, and seems like she wandered into this show when really she belongs in some slapstick comedy.
-The second is Erika, one of the catalysts for everything that happens, has no lines and is just seen.
-Then it should be Yuna, who gets one good fight scene in but, otherwise, pretty much is a damsel in distress and technically Izanami should be notable, but by the time you realize she is important, you’re at the point of having to google the name to remember who the hell they are talking about.
+The second is Erika, one of the catalysts for everything that happens, who have no lines and is just seen.
+Then it should be Yuna, who gets one good fight scene in but, otherwise, pretty much is a damsel in distress and while technically Izanami should be notable, by the time you realize she is important, you’re at the point of having to Google her name to remember who the hell they are talking about.

-But then there is Kaele, the third note worthy female character.
+But then there is Kaele, the third noteworthy female character.
 With her, you see something to invest in.
 She is really into technology, the only one who lives up to the hype other characters give her, and she also seems a little nuts.
 Especially in the end where she is excited about Keith coming back for she expects weird and interesting cases to follow.
-Making her the only woman, perhaps one of the few characters, who seems like she wasn’t meant to be a placeholder or a supporting character strictly dedicated to pushing the show along.
-In the case of Kaela, you can imagien and see her having her own life, passions, and a personality worth taking note of.
+Making her the only woman, perhaps one of the few characters – period, who seems like she wasn’t meant to be a placeholder or a supporting character strictly dedicated to pushing the show along.
+In the case of Kaela, you can imagine and see her having her own life, passions, and a personality worth taking note of.

 The Past Was Often More Interesting Than The Present & Future

-Making it so, until episode 6 or 7, you are waiting for a given a show which seemingly seems aimless and is heavily relying on the Netflix brand to justify why it is worth watching and finishing.
+Making it so, until episode 6 or 7, you are watching a show which seems aimless and is heavily relying on the Netflix brand to justify why it is worth watching and finishing.
 Yet, once these two episodes past, you see the type of layers and blocks that would have made a better show than what we was presented.